carpentries-incubator/machine-learning-responsible-python/reference.md

   A description of the capture of human related and generated data on individuals  e.g. your social mediat activity by actors such as large corporations for their gain including financial and other types of gain (behavioural coercion) as a new form of colonialism.
 An interesting note is that citizens of post-colonial countries may be more at risk for this problem due to weaker legal enforcement via a vis big tech or even a lack of any laws on data privacy. [needs links]

 -**Deontological ethics**:
+  Deonological ethics could be contrasted with consequentialism.
+In this ethical approach actions must be weighed regardless of conseuqences or in spite of them as would be the case in the story of [(Immanuel) Kant's axe](https://www.open.edu/openlearn/history-the-arts/culture/philosophy/kants-axe).

 -**Doctrine of Double effect**: